-SAMANTHA FOX - TOUCH ME 12" LP Vinyl Album
+SAMANTHA FOX - TOUCH ME 12" Vinyl LP Album

 Samantha Fox's "Touch Me" was more than just a pop album; it ignited controversy.
 The album boldly explored female sexuality within the image-obsessed 80s.
 The title track became a cultural phenomenon, with Fox embodying both empowerment and exploitation.
 While not a musical masterpiece, the album's impact stems from its challenge to gender norms and its reflection of pop music's power to shape cultural conversations.